iranziprince01/alu-AirBnB_clone/README.md

 Creating a Python package Developing a command interpreter using the cmd module Implementing unit testing in a larger project Serializing and deserializing objects Reading and writing JSON files Managing datetime Understanding and using UUIDs Utilizing *args and **kwargs Handling named arguments in functions.

-## Installation To get started with the AirBnB clone console, follow these steps:
+## Installation, follow these steps:

 1. Clone this repository to your local machine:
    ```